An Empirical Analysis of Calibration and Selective Prediction in Multimodal Clinical Condition Classification: Discussion

 \section{Discussion}

 This study shows that aggregate performance metrics can overstate reliability by masking condition-specific calibration and selective prediction failures in multilabel clinical condition classification.
-By moving beyond global averages, our analysis reveals failure modes that are particularly relevant in safety-critical clinical settings, where errors affecting specific conditions or patient subpopulations may have disproportionate consequences.
-These findings underscore the importance of calibration-aware evaluation when selective prediction is used as a safeguard in multimodal clinical models.
+By moving beyond global averages, we reveal failure modes that are especially relevant in safety-critical settings, where errors affecting specific conditions or patient subpopulations may have disproportionate consequences.
+These findings underscore the need for calibration-aware evaluation when selective prediction is used as a safeguard in multimodal clinical models.

+\paragraph{Why Can Selective Prediction Fail Despite Improved Discrimination?} Our results suggest that improvements in aggregate discrimination do not necessarily translate into reliable uncertainty estimates.
+Although multimodal models can improve AUROC and AUPRC by combining complementary clinical data sources, their confidence estimates may remain poorly aligned with empirical correctness.
+Since abstention policies often rely on confidence or predictive uncertainty, class-dependent miscalibration can cause models to retain harder or underrepresented cases while rejecting easier ones.
+Thus, selective prediction can fail not because discrimination is poor overall, but because the confidence scores used for abstention are unreliable for specific labels or classes.

+\paragraph{Potential Drivers of Class-Dependent Miscalibration.} Although our experiments do not establish a causal mechanism by which multimodal fusion induces miscalibration, the results suggest plausible contributors.
+Calibration failures are concentrated in the minority class and are most pronounced for lower-prevalence conditions, suggesting that label imbalance is a major driver.
+Moreover, multimodal fusion may improve representation quality and ranking performance while still producing poorly calibrated class-conditional probabilities.
+Simple mitigation strategies such as loss-upweighting can reduce positive-class calibration error, but may redistribute error toward the negative class, indicating that reweighting alone does not fully resolve class-dependent reliability failures.

+\paragraph{Clinical Implications in Deployment.} Minority-class overconfidence has important implications for clinical deployment.
+Low-prevalence findings may correspond to rare but clinically important conditions, where confident false predictions can be especially harmful.
+If a model is overconfident on these cases, selective prediction may fail to abstain precisely when additional human review is needed.
+Consequently, strong aggregate performance may create a misleading impression of safety while reliability failures remain concentrated in clinically meaningful conditions.
+For clinical AI systems intended to support triage, monitoring, or decision support, evaluation should therefore characterize both class-conditional calibration and selective prediction behavior across clinically relevant labels.